bhaviksharma2004/DBMS_Project/README.md

 ## Overview

 This project is a menu-driven DBMS implemented in C. It allows users to create and manage databases.
 Users interact with the system through a simple text-based interface, where they provide input to create databases, tables, and insert data.
 The DBMS can also save and load previous databases from a `.txt` file.
+It's best for newbies who want to create database for their project without knowing languages like SQL.

 ## Table of Contents